Fiat 1100: 1100 R

-The very last 1100 model, born in February 1966, was the 1100 R ("R" stood for Rinnovata).
+The very last 1100 model, born in February 1966, was the 1100 R ("R" stood for Rinnovata; "refreshed").
 It had a longer, straighter and slimmer line, with a square back and a front-end look not very different from its bigger sister the Fiat 124.
 In terms of styling cues, the vestigial fins were further suppressed and the simple round rear light cluster from the Fiat 850 replaced the vertical form seen on the 1100 D. At the same time, the larger engine was withdrawn in order to avoid undue overlap with the 124.
 The 1100 R was offered only with the older 1,089 cc engine, now with a compression ratio of 8:1 and a claimed output of 48 bhp.
 This engine (with a somewhat narrower bore) had been first introduced in the 1937 508 C Balilla 1100.

 Clutch and gearbox were little changed, but the return of a floor mounted gear lever positioned between the front seats and connected to the gearbox with a rod linkage system was welcomed by the motoring press.
 The absence of synchromesh on the bottom forward speed nevertheless offered a reminder that under the surface this was becoming a somewhat aging design.
 Between the gearbox and the differential, the propeller shaft had now been separated into two parts with three couplings.
+The interior was simplified somewhat, in part by using certain parts from the 850, such as the steering wheel.

 The boot was usefully expanded, helped by a slight increase in the car's overall length, and with more careful packaging of the spare wheel (under the floor) and the fuel tank (in the rear wing on the right).
 As configured for UK sales, reclining front seats were available as an optional extra for £8.
+The Familiare's rear end remained mostly unchanged, keeping the old taillights.

-The 1100 R finally gave way in 1969 to the new middle-class Fiat 128.
+The 1100 R finally gave way in October 1969 to the new, middle-class Fiat 128 which had gone on sale five months earlier.
 It was also assembled by the Neckar-Automobilwerke in Heilbronn, Germany.
 Called the Neckar 1100 Millecento it only differed lightly in trim.